Non-Convex Optimization with Spectral Radius Regularization: Additional Experiment Details

 \subsection{Generalization Tests}

-For the forest cover type data, we weighted the test subjects in order to shift the mean of a feature or multiple features.
-Since we normalized our data, the weight of each test subject was determined by the ratio of the normal probability distribution function value with the shift and the value without the shift.
-This shift adds a slight bias to the test set that was not in the original data set, while maintaining real feature values.
-In practice, we first increased the mean of each feature value by 0.1, using this shift method, compared the accuracy of our trained models, and found that certain features were problematic.
-Upon further examination, this was because these features were binary factors with rare classes (so our weighting of subjects put all of the emphasis on a few of them).
-Then, we shifted each of the features (except the problematic modes) by a random normal amount (with mean 0 and standard deviation 0.05), compared the accuracy of our trained models, and repeated for a total of one thousand times.
+For forest cover-type data, we weight the test subjects to shift the mean of a feature or multiple features.
+Since we normalize the data, the weight of each test subject is determined by the ratio of the normal probability distribution function value with and without the shift.
+This shift adds a slight bias to the test set that is not in the original data set.
+We first use this shift method to increase the mean of each feature value by 0.1, compare the accuracy of our trained models, and find that certain features are problematic.
+Upon further examination, this is because these features are binary factors with rare classes (so our weighting of subjects emphasizes a few of them).
+Then, we shift each feature (except the problematic features) by a random normal amount (with mean 0 and standard deviation 0.05), compare the accuracy of our trained models, and repeat it one thousand total times.

-For the USPS handwritten digits data, we augmented the test set: Augmented Test 1 used random crops (with padding) of up to one pixel and random rotations of up to 15$^\circ$; Augmented Test 2 used crops of up to two pixels and rotations of up to 30$^\circ$.
-Note that we did not augment our training set while learning our models, as a similar augmentation would yield comparable training and test sets.
+For USPS handwritten digits data, we augment the test set: Augmented Test 1 uses random crops (with padding) of up to one pixel and random rotations of up to 15$^\circ$; Augmented Test 2 uses crops of up to two pixels and rotations of up to 30$^\circ$.
+Note that we do not augment our training set while learning our models, as a similar augmentation would yield comparable training and test sets.

+For the Conditional GAN examples, we modify \citepos{Linder-Noren} implementation and generate 10,000 images from the trained generator model.
+We train the GAN model with a batch size of 64, cosine annealing learning rate (initially $10^{-4}$), $\beta_1=0.5$, and $\beta_2=0.999$.
+We randomly smooth the labels to be uniform between 0.0 and 0.3 for generated samples and 0.7 and 1.0 for true samples.
+We also swap the labels on 1\% of batches, chosen at random.
+We also modify \citepos{Chhabra} implementation and generate 10,000 images from the trained generator model.